Melvin2306/home-server-setup/README.md

 ## Contributing

 Contributions to improve the scripts or add new features are welcome.
 Please follow the standard GitHub pull request process to submit your contributions.

+## Services

+The following services are installed through this script:

+- Changedetection.io

+Changedetection.io is a web application that can be used to monitor websites and detect changes in their source code.
+For further information visit the official website [changedetection.io](https://changedetection.io/)

+- Pi-hole

+Pi-hole is DNS Service that you can use to filter malicious websites and ads from your traffic.
+Add custom domains or wordlists you can find online to improve and expand your lists of blocked domains.
+Find more information on the official website [pi-hole.net](https://pi-hole.net/)

+- Jellyfin

+Jellyfin is a web application that makes it possible to watch your own movies and tv-shows from every device in your network.
+It expands the streaming experience by adding metadata to the movies and shows.
+Find more information on the official website [jellyfin.org](https://jellyfin.org/)